So close to the elements – canyoning in the Valle Maggia

 When the end of a canyoning tour is reached, it is time to say goodbye in order to be amazed to see that it is not the sadness that outweighs the sadness, but the joy.
 Because the special thing about this extraordinary sport is that it not only equips us with muscle power, but also helps us advance personally.
 Gaining confidence, pushing your own limits, connecting with nature – these are essential impulses that make up the attraction of getting involved in canyoning in Ticino.

-If you can, plan a longer detour or a relaxing holiday in the Valle Maggia.
+If you can, it make sense to plan a longer detour or a relaxing holiday in the Valle Maggia.
 The sporting highlights include, for example, the annual European championship in cliff jumping on Ponte Brolla.